-Any Digital Millennium Copyright Act (DMCA) violation notices that occur on campus will be addressed by the college’s Director of Information Technology Services and/or other necessary campus departments (i.e. Department of Student Services, Campus Security).
+Any Digital Millennium Copyright Act (DMCA) violation notices that occur on campus will be addressed by the college’s Vice President for Information Technology, and/or other necessary campus departments (i.e., Library, Department of Student Services, Campus Police Department).

 Periodic Review of Plan and Assessment Criteria

-The number of DMCA violation notices received by East Georgia State College will be reviewed annually by the college’s Director of Information Technology Services and/or any other necessary campus senior administrators.
+The number of DMCA violation notices received by East Georgia State College will be reviewed annually by the college’s Vice President for Information Technology and/or any other necessary campus senior administrators.
 Modifications to educational materials and disciplinary procedures will be suggested as needed.

 The college’s IT department will periodically review available technologies to better enable the college to curtail undesirable network traffic on the campus network.